Volkswagen, China's JAC eye light commercial vehicles JV

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) and Anhui Jianghuai Automobile (JAC) are considering setting up a joint venture for research and development of multi-functional vehicles (MFVs), or light commercial vehicles, Volkswagen said on Monday.
+FRANKFURT, Nov 27 (Reuters) - Volkswagen and Anhui Jianghuai Automobile (JAC) are considering setting up a joint venture for research and development of multi-functional vehicles (MFVs), or light commercial vehicles, Volkswagen said on Monday.

 The two companies will examine various options for such a joint venture, including design, technology, product quality and development of MFVs, Volkswagen’s commercial vehicles division said on Monday.